WillPapper/Useful-Utils/README.md

 2. Copy the ["useful-utils-template"](https://github.com/wpapper/Useful-Utils/tree/master/useful-utils-template) directory and rename it to your utility's name.
 If you're confused, take a look at [useful-utils-example](https://github.com/wpapper/Useful-Utils/tree/master/useful-utils-example).

-3. Fill out the README and add your code
+3. Fill out the README and add your code.
+You can optionally change to a license other than the MIT License by updating the LICENSE file.

 4. Submit a pull request